SamPosh/locust-report-portal/README.md

 # locust-report-portal

-This tutorial is about logging performance test results in Report Portal It uses Report portal python client https://github.com/reportportal/client-Python
+This tutorial is about logging performance test results in Report Portal.
+It uses Report portal python client https://github.com/reportportal/client-Python

 First Initialize Report portal agent and create a launch and test